10 differences between OKRs and SMART goals and when to use them

-Whatever your preferred method, goal-setting is a vital aspect of effective team management.
-Without it, your employees are doomed to waffle aimlessly into overtime.
-That’s why objective tracking is one of the two primary features of our employee check-in, which offers managers a choice of SMART Goals or Objectives and Key Results.
-But there are several key differences between goals and OKRs, so take the time to figure out which works best for you.
+Goal-setting is key to running an effective team.
+Without it, your employees are doomed to wander aimlessly into overtime.
+That’s why goal tracking is one of the two primary purposes of our employee check-in.
+We support SMART goals and OKR, but there are several key differences.
+So you should take the time to figure out which works best for you.

 What are OKRs and SMART Goals?